Divya Dwivedi: Indian Philosophy, Indian Revolution: On Caste and Politics

 Indian Philosophy, Indian Revolution: On Caste and Politics is a book Divya Dwivedi co-authored with Shaj Mohan, published by Hurst Publishers in the United Kingdom and Westland for India in 2024.
 It was introduced, edited, and annotated with a philosophical glossary by Maël Montévil who is a theoretical biologist and philosopher of science working at the École normale supérieure, Paris.
 The book is a collection of essays and interviews that deal with topics including the theoretical basis for caste oppression, Hindu nationalism, philosophy of history and revolution.
 The Wire wrote that the author royalties from this book in their entirety were transferred in advance to the charities, namely Oxfam UK, Reporters Sans Frontières (Paris) and Equality Labs (USA).

 Henrik Schedin said in Parabol Magazine that this book radically transforms the way India and Indian politics are understood.
-Prerna Vij in the Scroll wrote that this book should be considered as part of the canon to transform India beca "this book will become essential reading".
+Prerna Vij on Scroll wrote that this book should be considered as part of the canon to transform India because "this book will become essential reading".

 The review in Contemporary Political Theory focused on the global implications and the theoretical aspects of Indian Philosophy, Indian Revolution.
 The complicity of “western academia” in “a new global system of exploitation” is a theme in the book.
 As per Contemporary Political Theory, “Western academia (not just philosophy) should listen today if it wants to be prepared for tomorrow.”
 The review in Inverse Journal said that the theory of history in the book show two opposing historiographical styles.
 One of these is called “ancestral model of historiography” and it is “based on the positing of a hypostatized ‘common ancestor’ as ground of the identity of a people or a culture” which is the basis of racialised histories.
 It is opposed with “anastatic model of historiography that doesn’t ground common life in a common ancestor.
 Instead, it bastardizes history.
 The histories of forms of life are constituted by mixing of people, knowledges, and techniques”.